US Expatriate Tax

 NZ US Tax Specialists has a reputation for being diligent, timely and thorough with the preparation of United States income tax returns.
 Within the constraints of ethical and legal obligations, where there is a choice in methods available, the method resulting in the best outcome will be used.

-Contact us to learn about our services that assist you with your US expatriate tax obligations and filing.
+Please visit OUR SERVICES page to learn about how we can assist you with your US expatriate tax obligations and filing.